stardog-union/launchpad-docs/azure/snowflake-passthrough.md

 ## Set up Stardog Client Application
 For this example we'll use [Launchpad](https://docs.stardog.com/launchpad/) as the Stardog Client Application.
 These instructions are adapted from <https://github.com/stardog-union/launchpad-docs/blob/main/README.md> and <https://github.com/stardog-union/launchpad-docs/blob/main/azure/access-token-passthrough-mode.md>.

 In the app registration for the Snowflake client (**Example Stardog Resource**), under **App roles**, create app roles for `app_reader` and `app_writer`, making them available to users and groups.
-These names should match the names of Stardog groups that you want to allow to athenticate to Stardog using OAuth.
+These names should match the names of Stardog groups that you want to allow to authenticate to Stardog using OAuth.
 Users that are assigned to these app roles will be allowed to authenticate and will be granted membership to those Stardog roles.

 In the Azure portal, go to **Enterprise Applications**, select the Snowflake Client application (`Example Stardog Resource`).
 Navigate to **Manage**, **Users and groups**, click **Add user/group**.
 All users that have given permission to the app will appear here with Default Access granted.
 Add additional permissions (`app_reader`, `app_writer`, etc.) for whatever users you want to have access, `test.account@mycompany.com` in this example.